Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 _It is important to understand that Monitor Mode and Promiscuous Mode are different concepts.
 For Ethernet capture, only Promiscuous Mode is needed.
 However, capturing WiFi traffic is more complex and requires both Monitor Mode and Promiscuous Mode._

 ### Adapter Modes: `Promiscous Mode`

 - This mode should always be enabled when capturing frames, whether Ethernet or WiFi.
 It allows a network adapter (wired or wireless) to capture all packets on the network, regardless of their destination.
 This means that in Promiscuous Mode, packets not intended for your device can be captured, which is useful for network analysis. <br> <br>
 - Promiscuous Mode lets an interface or network adapter "listen" to all traffic passing through, even if it's not specifically addressed to that device or belongs to a different subnet or VLAN.
-As long as there is traffic on the interface, it can be captured.
+As long as there is traffic on the interface, it can be captured. <br> <br>
     - IMPORTANT: Promiscuous Mode cannot capture unicast traffic between two devices that are not the device in promiscuous mode because this traffic is transmitted through other interfaces, either via a switch or directly peer-to-peer. <br> <br>
 - Promiscous Mode for 802.3 Ethernet: Simply connect the Ethernet cable to the interface, enable Promiscuous Mode, and you can start capturing traffic. <br> <br>
 - Promiscous Mode for 802.11 Wi-Fi: It's more complex; besides enabling Promiscuous Mode, additional hardware tools are needed, and drivers must be configured for Monitor Mode.
 The operating system, hardware (WiFi adapters), and software (protocol analyzers and sniffers) must support Monitor Mode.

 ### Adapter Modes: `Monitor Mode`

 - Monitor Mode is a special mode where a wireless network adapter is configured to capture all wireless network traffic, including packets addressed to MAC addresses other than the adapter itself.
 This is similar to Promiscuous Mode but for wireless networks, and Promiscuous Mode is still required. <br> <br>
 - In Monitor Mode, the wireless network adapter captures all packets on the wireless network, regardless of their destination.
 This is useful for analyzing all wireless network traffic, including traffic not directed to your device. <br> <br>
 - To capture all frames on a wireless network, you need a WiFi 802.11 network adapter in Monitor Mode.
 To capture all packets on a wired Ethernet 802.3 network, use a wired network adapter in Promiscuous Mode.
 For capturing traffic on a mixed wireless and wired network, both a wireless adapter in Monitor Mode and a wired adapter in Promiscuous Mode are needed. <br> <br>